Your cart is currently empty!

 rewriting matcha

-matcha has spread rapidly in the last few years, straining farmers and sellers alike in its production. understanding this issue first requires understanding matcha’s complex history and how we unknowingly perpetrate classicism today.
+matcha has spread rapidly in the last few years, straining farmers in its production. understanding this issue first requires understanding matcha’s complex history and how we unknowingly perpetrate classicism today

 the tea ceremony

-the Japanese tea ceremony, chado, started as a way to practice a path to enlightenment.
-Sen no Rikyu’s perfection of the chado created the intricate ceremony that has largely stayed the same for hundreds of years.
+the Japanese tea ceremony, chado, started as a way to practice a path to enlightenment. the master Sen no Rikyū’s perfection of tea created the intricate ceremony that has largely stayed the same for hundreds of years.

-chado slowly turned into a powerful tool, one that was offered as a gift to forge alliances among the upper classes. the focus on tea became dilute, and the meaning tied in with a politically cutthroat environment.
+chado slowly turned into a powerful tool, one that was offered as a gift to forge alliances among the upper classes. tea was pushed aside, and the ceremony was more about etiquette and a peace offering in a politically cutthroat environment.

-because matcha, ‘powdered tea’, is prepared in the ceremony, it became a drink that came to represent the elite. most common people would go their whole lives without drinking matcha or experiencing any kind of tea ceremony
+because two types of matcha, ‘powdered tea’, are prepared in the ceremony, it became a drink that came to represent the elite. most Japanese people would go their whole lives without drinking matcha or experiencing any kind of tea ceremony

 the modern envionment

-to make matcha on the scale it is demanded at today, fertilizer and pesticides became necessary.
+to make matcha on the scale it is demanded at today, addition of fertilizer and pesticides became necessary.

-this also meant that small farmers could not possibly outcompete large companies, despite how high their tea quality was. many large companies have provided subsidies for farmers to stop growing it and bought up their land and production facilities.
+this also meant that small farmers could not outcompete large companies, despite how high quality and organically produced their tea was. many large companies today have provided subsidies for farmers to stop growing it and bought up land and production facilities

 matcha’s popularity today has only furthered its perpetration of social inequality.